cmoya212/Cflashsoft.Framework.Utilities/README.md

      var field2 = rows2.FirstOrDefault()?.Field2;
 }
 ```
-And using a DbContext partial:
+And using a DbContext partial to delete a record without pulling it in first:
 ```C#
 public partial class MyModel : DbContext
 {